Johnbuz/CodeBuddyByJohn/README.md

 To get a local copy of the project up and running, follow these steps:

-1. Clone the repository:
+# 1. Clone the repository:

 git clone https://github.com/Johnbuz/CodeBuddyByJohn

-2. Navigate to the project directory:
+# 2. Navigate to the project directory:

-cd CodeBuddyByJohn
+cd CodeBuddyByJohn in your terminal

-3. Install dependencies:
+# 3. Install dependencies:

 npm install

-4. Start the development server:
+# 4. Start the development server:

 npm start

-Contributing
+### Contributing

 We welcome contributions from the community!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

-License
+### License
 This project is licensed under the MIT License - see the LICENSE file for details.